 The EPA recently banned mouse and rat poisons in pellet form and with good reason.
 These repellents contain toxic ingredients that can be harmful to your health.

 Catmint can also be used in the garden to repel unwanted garden pests such as aphids, potato bugs and squash bugs.
 Commercial insect repellents kill living organisms as well as the pests they’re intended to kill.
 Those same harmful elements are let loose into the environment where they kill beneficial insects as well.

 They also pose a threat to the health and well-being of children and pets who spend time in your garden.
 Some of the ingredients found in many commercial insect repellents last for years.
 The residue from these insect sprays can cause cancer and other health problems.
 You can avoid such risks by using catmint instead.

 Make an infusion of Catmint and garlic and spray it on the plants in your garden to get rid of rust, mealie bugs and aphids.
 It will also get rid of ants.

 Make a tea out of catmint to ease restlessness and help you unwind.
 It's also safe enough for children to ease, helping them sleep and even helping with bedwetting.

-Catmint is loaded with vitamin C. Make an infusion by placing a handful of leaves in a cup and covering it with boiling water.
-Allow it to steep for ten minutes and sweeten it with a teaspoon of raw honey.
+Catmint is loaded with vitamin C. Make an infusion and allow it to steep for ten minutes.
+Then sweeten it with a teaspoon of raw honey.
 It will help ease the discomfort of a fever.

 The catmint herb needs full sun and a rich soil, so add lots of compost to your bed before sowing Catmint and then compost it annually.
 Also, Catmint likes a moist soil, so water it regularly.